PacketHouse/flipper/wifi/convert_pcaps/README.md

 # convert_pcaps.sh

 ## Description
-Converts wireless pcap captures (e.g. from Maurauder sniffing) to files that can be used with hashcat.
+Converts wireless packet captures (e.g. from Maurauder sniffing) to files that can be used with hashcat.

 ## Getting Started
 ```